o3de/o3de.org/content/docs/release-notes/22-10-0/_index.md

   - For prefab creation, it will be fixed in development. [#12013](https://github.com/o3de/o3de/issues/12013)

 **Editor**

 - The O3DE Editor splash screen displays "Development Build" instead of the version number. [#9519](https://github.com/o3de/o3de/issues/9519)

+- There's an issue with running the Game Launcher in a maximized window, by pressing "Play Game (Maximized)" in the O3DE Editor. [#12125](https://github.com/o3de/o3de/pull/12125)